 - Make the batter and leave it in the fridge overnight, covered.
 DON’T add the blueberries until just before making the pancakes.

 - To freeze

-- layer cooled pancakes in between parchment paper in a sealed container.
+- layer cooled pancakes in between parchment paper in an airtight container.
 OR

-- place pancakes in a single layer on a baking tray.
+- place pancakes in a single layer on a baking sheet.
 Place in freezer to flash freeze for 30 minutes.
-Transfer pancakes to a ziploc bag or container.
+Transfer pancakes to a ziploc bag or sealed container.